 Boots

 Boots stocks DryNites reliably and carries a reasonable range of bed protection products.
 Online orders are dispatched in plain packaging.
-Click and collect is available at most stores, though that obviously involves collecting in-person — which some families prefer and others don’t.
+Click and collect is available at most stores, though that involves collecting in person — which some families prefer and others don’t.

 Discreet rating: High for home delivery.
 In-store collection is neutral packaging but a public transaction.